A Course on the Introduction to Quantum Software Engineering: Experience Report: In-Class Participation Activities

-\header{Lecture 7: Quantum software development lifecycle challenge.} The class was divided into teams aligned with different phases of the software development lifecycle, including requirements engineering, design, service-oriented computing, and process management.
+The class was divided into teams aligned with different phases of the software development lifecycle, including requirements engineering, design, service-oriented computing, and process management.
 Each team produced artifacts relevant to its assigned phase for a hypothetical quantum-enhanced system.
 Outputs were then discussed to examine consistency, dependencies, and gaps across lifecycle stages.